aloksha/code-parser-docs/introduction/index.md

 * Vehicle Identification Number

-All standards of the Vehicle Identification Number (VIN) are supported.
+The standards for Vehicle Identification Number (VIN) issued by the International Organization for Standardization (ISO) in 1979 and 1980: ISO 3779 and ISO 3780 are supported.

-If above code types don't cover the one you want to parse, please go [`Template Structure`](../template/index.md) to learn how to configure your own parse rule template.
+If above code types don't cover the code type you want to parse, please [contact us](https://www.dynamsoft.com/company/contact/) to get custom parsing service.

 ## Supported Platforms